Ulizes Sanchez: A Firefighter in His Dream Station

 He is also a certified Emergency Medical Technician and working to be a paramedic.

-Sanchez said that his mom would drop him off at the cadet training and he would have to take the bus back home until one of his friends in the program offered to drive him.
+Sanchez said that his mom would drop him off at the cadet training and he would have to take the bus back home until one of his friends in the program offered to give him a ride.
 He was touched by the fact that a stranger was kind enough to take him home, he said.

 “It really is a brotherhood,” Sanchez said. “[There] is that strong sense of family within the Fire Department.”